ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 > $$\hat{y_{ij}}$$ is the $$j^{\text{th}}$$ component of the predicted target variable (estimated by the neural network) in the $$i^{\text{th}}$$ sample.

 ### A *as* activation
-We take the softmax function for the last layer and the sigmoid function for all hidden layers.
-In this particular case when the last layer has a softmax function, the second last layer has the same number of nodes then the last layer.
-It's because the softmax function give us a way to transform the output of the second last layer into probabilities of class appearence, with a sum of 1.

 Before defining the gradient descent algorithm, we need to define a more detailed version of the transfer function to show the role of the parameter $$\Theta$$ and also define the link functions for the hidden layers (activation functions) and for the last layer (output function).

 Remember that to pass from the $$\ell\text{-}1^{\text{th}}$$ to the $$\ell^{\text{th}}$$ layer we have